tytydraco/yessleep/out/I_once_saw_the_wooden_deer_in_the_woods_and_Ill_never_be_the_same.md

 I couldn’t breathe, I waited for a few moments to rest before trying to sluggishly get up.
 I felt the most intense pain I had ever felt in my life which made getting up excruciatingly worse, and difficult.
 I climbed up the hill of the pond and looked to the woods.
 I saw the wooden deer standing there, staring at me.

-The armada of deer were right behind it as were the humans.
+The armada of deer were right behind it.
 The deer ran back as the humans started to turn into deer as well.
 I puked on the ground and wiped my mouth, everything was dizzy and sweat dampened my whole body and clothes.
 After what seemed like an eternity I got to my car.
 I started it up and looked back, the wooden deer was alone now, and still looking into my soul.

 I drove home while playing some music to try and get my mind off things.
 I silently cried, thanking the lord that I escaped with my life.
-I couldn’t comprehend what was happening there, and I didn’t want to fucking know.30 minutes later I pulled into my driveway and limped inside my home.
+I couldn’t comprehend what was happening there, and I didn’t want to fucking know.

+30 minutes later I pulled into my driveway and limped inside my home.
 I grabbed a trash bag and started placing all my hunting equipment, trophies, and other stuff inside.
 I took down my prized deer head on a plague and put it in a bag as well.
 I called 911 to send an ambulance as I laid on my couch, crying profusely.